PridaLab/gamoe_model/README.md

 ## 🧪 Systematic Component Ablation Simulations

-To assess how individual inputs or functional modules contribute to manifold reconstruction, ablations are executed **strictly at test time**, keeping the trained expert parameters fixed.
+To assess how individual inputs or functional modules contribute to data reconstruction, ablations are executed **strictly at test time**, keeping the trained expert parameters fixed.
 GAMoE tests three distinct perturbation mechanisms:

 ### 1. Gate Drop / Component Masking (`gate`)
 Completely isolates and disables an expert or subset of experts $\mathcal{A} \subset \{1, \dots, N\}$ by zeroing their gating coefficients and renormalizing the remaining active pathways: